hshim1/aggregate-gene-expression/README.md

 <h2 id="repo-structure">Repository structure</h2>

 <p>
-  This repository is organized for clarity and reproducibility.
-Reusable functions live in
-  <code>functions/</code>, a worked example is provided in <code>example_workflow/</code>, and any
-  precomputed gene lists are stored in <code>extracted_gene_lists/</code>.
-A quick tree and brief descriptions are below.
+  The structure of this repository and location of R scripts for functions used in this workflow are shown below.
 </p>

 <!-- Compact tree view -->